Founder and CEO of HiiKER

-I built an app to help me do that, and I got really positive feedback from friends, family, and the extraordinary people I would meet on trails like the Tour du Mont Blanc, Dingle Way, Kerry Way, South Downs Way.
+I built an app to help me do that, and I got really positive feedback from friends, family, and the extraordinary people I would meet on trails like the Tour du Mont Blanc, or heading up the top of Carrauntoohil with Eoin on our hiking trips across Ireland.
 I kept on doing my thing, but, eventually, I decided to try and build something that more closely resembled what I was looking for.
-I knew for the app to be of any use to people, it needed to have a lot of trails around the world.
+I knew for the platform to be of any use to people, it needed to have a lot of trails around the world.

 It is my sincere hope that people can use the information the Hiiker team and I have gathered to find something new, perhaps a trail that goes by their door, or, instead of seeing a country through a car window, they might consider taking it by foot.

 In the meantime we will continue on our simple mission:

 Help people to explore the best long-distance hiking trails around the world.